 - Improved fault-finding with Historian Client and video playback functionality on the central DCS.

-- Improved decision making regarding plant requirements (historical thermal energy data allowed NBL to reduce their new BioMass boiler requirement from 8MW to 5MW.)
+- Improved decision making regarding plant requirements including the availability of historical thermal energy data, which allowed NBL to reduce their new BioMass boiler requirement from 8MW to 5MW.

 - Better loss control by being able to view consumption data in conjunction with production information.